1oz Silver Guardian Coin

 Technically and visually stunning the “Silver Guardian” features Tama-nui-te-rā (our magnificent Sun), on the obverse, and a Manaia on the reverse – a guardian of life in all its manifestations.
 The Manaia is a believed to be a messenger between the earthly world of mortals and the domain of the spirits – in this case to acknowledge the protection of Papatūānuku (the land) and all her resources.

 Collectors and precious metals investors will find this piece to be the perfect addition to their collection.
-The coin represents an intricate combination of master craftsmanship, design, technology and manufacturing processes.
+The coin represents an intricate combination of master craftsmanship, design, technology and manufacturing processes from our partner mint in the United States.
 To say its design is highly distinctive would be an understatement.
 More than two years of planning, design and hard work was invested in this beautiful coin.

 Weight: 1 Troy Ounce | 31.10g